lilrooness/battler/README.md

 ### A language for card games

-Battler is an interpreter and card-game engine, an example of a "color snap" game can be seen below.
+Battler is an interpreter and card-game engine, an example of a Snap game can be seen below.

+The games currently run automatically without any player interaction, but that is just over the horizon after I move to a bytecode implementation.
+It currently uses a tree-walk, which is hella slow.

 Use this project's simple CMakeLists.txt to build it, although it doesn't link with anything except for the C++ standard lib